tabah-mly/oculun/README.md

 - Text metrics assume the default GFX font; custom fonts may require adjustments.
 - The library prioritizes clarity over aggressive optimization.

 ## Project Status

-Oculun is currently under active early development.
+Oculun is currently in **beta**.
 The API is stable for basic usage, but additional features and refinements are planned.

 ## Roadmap